panva/node-oidc-provider/docs/README.md

 External Signing Support

+> [!NOTE]
+> This is an experimental feature.

 Enables the use of the exported `ExternalSigningKey` class instances in place of a Private JWK in the `jwks.keys` configuration array.
 This allows Digital Signature Algorithm (such as PS256, ES256, or others) signatures to be produced externally, for example via a KMS service or an HSM.
-This is an experimental feature.

 See [KMS integration with AWS Key Management Service](https://github.com/panva/node-oidc-provider/discussions/1316)